zackayers/css-documentation/README.md

 * **Embrace the Cascade** – Don't fight the natural cascading of styles to child elements; contextualize what needs contextualizing, but build upon inheritance.
 * **Be Only As Specific as Necessary** – Limit specificity to only what's required, and nothing more.
 * **Always Style the Basic Elements** – Determine what the core styles are, and make sure those elements are styled without context-specificty.
-Especially important for sites with a WYSIWYG admin component.
 * **Limit to 4 Levels of Nesting** – Anything more than 4 levels is likely more specific than necessary.
 * **Utilize Preprocessors** – Variables, mixins, color functions, nesting, and partials make CSS much more maintainable.